suyesh/imdb-monkey/README.md

     ["Mena", "Jack Reacher 2", "Mission: Impossible 6","Top Gun 2"]

     i.actor_average_movie_rating
     #=> Will fetch all the ratings of all the movies of an actor, totals them and then divides them with number of movies to get average.
-"Tom cruise" will give you
+"Tom cruise" will give you 6.2
+    #=> Note: Running this will take a few minute since it has to go fetch every movies of the actor's and their ratings.

     => 6.2